-Once shorn, the vicunas are released back into the wild and the wool fiber is then processed into yarn, before then spun into thread.
+Once shorn, the vicunas are released back into the wild and the vicuña fibers are then processed into yarn, before then spun into thread.
 The thread is then used to create an extremely lightweight, soft and deliciously luxurious wool that Basilissa has turned into beautiful garments to add to your wardrobe.

 Fun fact: under Inca rule, vicuna wool was only worn by royalty!
 Back then, and today, these animals were, and are, protected by law.
 This was not always the case though.
 The vicunas were hunted in between these two points in time and in 1974, the species were actually considered endangered, with only about 6,000 of them left in the wild.
 The trade of vicuna wool was prohibited.
 Today, thanks to brands like Basilissa that ethically source the vicuna wool and through active conservation programs, the population of vicunas has fortunately increased to around 500,000.

 Basilissa are a London-based firm founded by South American women who are devoted to showcasing the beauty of their heritage and vicuna wool, through elegant and classic garments to complement any look.
 True timeless pieces to be worn for years.
 What I loved most about Basilissa is the absolute attention to detail across all aspects of the garment and its production.
 One collection is released a year, with each of their garments being produced in limited capsules of 100 items, all referenced by a unique series number.
 No design has more than one production run.